 Except Lanting Huitong and Lanting Gaochuang, other entities of the Group domiciled in the PRC are subject to 25% statutory income tax rates in accordance with the Enterprise Income Tax Law ("EIT Law") in the periods presented.
 Lanting Huitong qualified as a "software enterprise" and therefore enjoyed a two-year income tax exemption starting from the first profit making year since 2010, followed by a reduced tax rate of 12.5% for the subsequent three years.
-Lanting Gaochuang qualified as a "software enterprise" in 2012 and therefore is entitled to a two-year income tax exemption starting from its first profit making year, followed by a reduced tax rate of 12.5% for the subsequent three years.
+Lanting Gaochuang qualified as a "software enterprise" in 2012 and therefore is entitled to a two-year income tax exemption starting from its first profit making years.